scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

-Enhance the speed of up to 3 creatures you can see.
-Make a spellcasting roll, adding a terrible die for every creature targeted.
-On success, all creatures gain 3 to their move and sprint speeds, 4 to their max AP, and gain 2 superior dice to their Dexterity saves.
-When the spell ends all creatures make an exhaustion roll against 2 bad dice and 1 terrible die, gaining 1 level of exhaustion on fail.
+Enhance the speed of up to 3 willing creatures you can see.
+Make a spellcasting roll against 2 terrible dice for each creature targeted.
+On success, all creatures gain 3 to their move and sprint speeds, 4 to their max AP, and gain 2 superior dice to their dexterity saves.
+When the spell ends all creatures make an exhaustion roll against 2 bad and 1 terrible dice, gaining a level of exhaustion on fail.

 Add an enhanced die for every level above 4th.